 With the Panamanian site’s annual rainfall totaling more than 70 inches per year, the lake we created not only solved the need for fill, but also acted as a point to harvest on-site and off-site rainwater.
 The uphill slope was used to aerate the site water through a series of pools, and boulder-filled cascades.
 The boulders were a by-product of the excavation and grading process.
 The catchment of on-site drainage and areas of varying elevations and exposures to sunlight created a variety of micro-climates.
 The lake immensely enriches the habitat and biodiversity of the area and magnifies the beauty of its context through its reflective nature.
 A small dock acts as a special destination for the grandchildren to feed the waterfowl and fish.

-Jungles worked with the clients in identifying some of the blooming trees in the forest with a goal of sourcing and installing them on the property so that the garden could become a continuation of the forest and habitat.
-When it was time to plant, plant material was purchased opportunistically from all the local small scale ma-and-pa style nurseries, with the intent of collecting a wide variety of native plants in large quantities to establish native species richness throughout the site.
+Jungles worked with the clients in identifying some of the blooming trees in the forest with the goal of sourcing and installing them on the property so that the garden could become a continuation of the forest and habitat.
+When it was time to plant, plant material was purchased opportunistically from all the local small-scale ma-and-pa style nurseries, with the intent of collecting a wide variety of native plants in large quantities to establish native species richness throughout the site.
 The clients were engaged and enthusiastic about fulfilling Raymond’s plant list and brought in many trees from other nurseries throughout the country.